manav-n/face-recognition-attendance-python/README.md

 Store the student images in a student_images folder and name the images with the respective student name.

-The attendance will be marked in a csv file.
-Here, the file name is "Attendance.csv".
+Create a csv file named "Attendance.csv", the attendance will be marked in that file.